evolutics/kerek/README.md

 # Kerek: Lightweight continuous delivery for Docker Compose

-Kerek is a CLI that adds these missing pieces to Docker:
+Kerek is a CLI that adds features to Docker for people who like to keep continuous delivery light and not deal with Kubernetes or a container registry.

+## Key features

 - Zero-downtime deployments for Docker Compose.
-- Distributing container images via SSH instead of a registry.
+- Distributing images over SSH instead of a registry.
-- Using a custom SSH config file when connecting to a remote Docker instance.
+- Custom SSH config files supported for remote Docker instances.
+- Compatible with Docker and Podman.

 ## Setup